 Granlund helps Predators beat slumping Blues

-Zach Sanford, Jaden Schwartz, and Jordan Kyrou scored for the Blues, who are 2-6-3 in their last 11 games.
-Goaltender Jake Allen stopped 23 of 27 shots The Predators controlled the play early and built a quick 7-0 shots advantage.
+Zach Sanford, Jaden Schwartz and Alexander Steen scored for the Blues, who are 2-6-3 in their last 11 games.
+Goaltender Jake Allen stopped 23 of 27 shots.
+The Predators controlled the play early and built a quick 7-0 shots advantage.
 Duchene hit the post 4 1/2 minutes into the game, then Arvidsson broke through at the 6:29 mark of the first period.

 Granlund passed the puck from behind the net to Arvidsson, who put the Predators up 1-0 with a sharp-angle goal from the right side.
 That was his first goal in nine games.
 Duchene pushed the lead to 2-0 by converting a 3-on-2 rush about six minutes later.
 That was just his second goal in his last 14 games.

-Kyrou tied the game at 3-3, pouncing on a loose puck after Tyler Bozak forced a turnover in front of the Nashville net.
-That was Kyrou's first goal in 13 games.
+Steen tied the game at 3-3, as the puck hit him as Jordan Kyrou pounced on a loose puck after Tyler Bozak forced a turnover in front of the Nashville net.
 Granlund's power-play goal 3:59 into the third period put the Predators up 4-3.
 Roman Josi pounded a shot on Allen from the blue line and Granlund converted the rebound.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)